Contrary to its name, this fruit seed is not in any way related to wheat.

 Buckwheat is a gluten free Powerfood!

+This is a favourite grain of mine in the winter.
 It is a highly nourishing, energizing and tasty food that can be eaten instead of rice or the usual porridge.

 10 Health Benefits: